cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     // add validator to list of downtime slash requests for chainId downtimeSlashRequests[chainId].Append(packet.data.valAddress) }

-  return SlashPacketSuccess
 }
 ```

 - **Caller**
-  - The `onRecvPacket()` method.
+  - `EndBlockCIS`
 - **Trigger Event**
-  - The provider IBC routing module receives a `SlashPacket` on a channel owned by the provider CCV module.
+  - `packet` is next in `pendingSlashPackets` queue, and slash meter has enough slash gas to warrant the handling of this packet.
 - **Precondition**
-  - True.
+  - `packet` was removed from front of `pendingSlashPackets` queue.
+  - appropriate gas amount has been consumed for `packet`.
 - **Postcondition**
-  - If the channel the packet was received on is not an established CCV channel, then
-    - the channel closing handshake is initiated;
-    - an error acknowledgment is returned.
-  - Otherwise,
-    - if `packet.data.vscId == 0`, `infractionHeight` is set to `initialHeights[chainId]`, with `chainId = channelToChain[packet.getDestinationChannel()]`, i.e., the height when the CCV channel to this consumer chain is established;
-    - otherwise, `infractionHeight` is set to `VSCtoH[packet.data.vscId]`, i.e., the height at which the voting power was last updated by the validator updates in the VSC with ID `packet.data.vscId`;
   - a request is made to the Slashing module to slash `slashFactor` of the tokens bonded at `infractionHeight` by the validator with address `packet.data.valAddress`, where `slashFactor` is the slashing factor set on the provider chain;
   - a request is made to the Slashing module to jail the validator with address `packet.data.valAddress` for a period `jailTime`, where `jailTime` is the jailing time set on the provider chain;
   - if the slash request is for downtime, the validator's address `packet.data.valAddress` is added to the list of downtime slash requests from this `chainId`;
-    - a successful acknowledgment is returned.
 - **Error Condition**
   - None.